 Canon recognizes that compliance with anti-trust laws, which apply to all of its business activities, from product development to production, sales and after-sales service, is absolutely vital.

 Business divisions of Canon Inc. and sales and service companies of the Canon Group inside and outside Japan conduct regular training for employees of divisions exposed to the risk of anti-trust violations to educate them about anti-trust laws, give examples of legal violations, and provide everyday operational compliance guidance.
 Employees are encouraged to make use of Canon's anti-trust law hotline (connected to the Legal Division) when unsure of how to interpret or apply anti-trust laws.

 The Canon Group Code of Conduct clearly stipulates that Canon will not receive benefits in the form of gifts or entertainment that exceed the social norm, or provide similar benefits to other parties.

 Canon carries out regular training for employees of divisions involved with negotiations between public officials and business partners to inform them about the latest regulatory trends (including provisions to prevent bribery of public officials outside Japan) in major countries and details of the Code of Conduct.

-The Business Risk Management Subcommittee is responsible for mitigating serious operational risks in terms of their potential impact and managing them.
+The Business Risk Management Subcommittee is responsible for identifying serious operational risks in terms of their potential impact and managing them.

 Since 2005, Canon has had external certification, ISO27001, for its information security management systems.

 The Information & Communication Systems Headquarters formulated the Canon Group Information Security Rules to ensure the same level of measures and a consistent approach to information security are applied across the Canon Group globally.
 Each Group company creates regulations and guidelines based on these rules in line with its needs, and conducts related training and awareness activities.
 Periodic inspections are also carried out to assess the status of each Group company's information security measures and enable improvements or revisions as needed.